supbotai/supbotai-wp-plugin/README.md

 ## License

 This project is licensed under the GNU General Public License v2.0.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE.md) file for more details.

 ## Support

-For support, feature requests, or any other inquiries, please visit [supbot.ai](https://www.supbot.ai/support).
+For support, feature requests, or any other inquiries, please contact info@supbot.ai